 - The child must be eligible for enrollment, or an enrolled member of a federally recognized Indian tribe, or a child who resides with an Indian family, or attached to an Indian family by birth, adoption, custody or guardianship with or without appropriate documentation.
 The Indian family must include one parent/guardian who is eligible for membership, or an enrolled member of a federally recognized Indian tribe.

-- The child must reside within the boundaries of the Choctaw Nation 10 1/2 county service area.
+- The child must reside within the boundaries of the Choctaw Nation of Oklahoma service area.

 - Both parents must be working, in training, or attending an education program.

 - And must meet income guidelines based on family size and income.

 Families must first complete an application for Child Care Assistance so that eligibility may be determined.
 Applications may be picked up at our tribal office in Durant, at one of the county field offices.
 We can mail one to your home, or you can download and print out an application here.
 The application process requires a number of steps.

 CLICK HERE to download and print the Child Care Assistance Application